alan345/TER/README.md

 * change/Reset password. send email confirmation
 * Organize logo image in readMe
 * Write medium post
+* Upload all filetypes.
+A logo of a file will appear instead of picture
 * Use File Handling instead of express to upload file: https://github.com/graphcool/prisma/tree/master/examples/file-handling-s3